Kuthgitris/customizable_chart/README.md

 ## Before started

-You need to have knowledge of CustomPaint and ChangeNotifiers for use this.
+You need to have knowledge of CustomPaint and ChangeNotifiers to use this.

 ## Usage

-Let's start with add dependency to "pubspec.yaml".
+Let's start with adding dependency to "pubspec.yaml".

 ```yaml
 dependencies: